 Please keep in mind that I may be slower to respond over the weekend.
 Work days are always the best to contact me.
 If I don’t respond within a few days, pretty please contact me through my Facebook page.

-I would also appreciate it if you include the cover reveal/book release date, or any other deadlines I would have to meet.
+I would also appreciate it if you include the cover reveal/book release date, or any other deadlines I would have to meet in your e-mail/message.
 If you do not share your cover reveal date with me, I cannot be held responsible for having to postpone it or not meeting that deadline.
 These are the things you have to communicate with me as it happens.
 Two, three days deadline won’t do.

 After we’ve booked a spot in my schedule for your cover, it would be best to contact me again around the time we’re slotted to do your cover.